containers/fetchit/README.md

 # Fetchit
-The purpose of Fetchit is to allow for GitOps management of podman managed containers.
+The purpose of FetchIt is to allow for GitOps management of podman managed containers.

 This project is currently under development.
 For a more detailed explanation of the project visit the docs page. https://podman-fetchit.readthedocs.io/

 ##  Running
-Fetchit requires the podman socket to be running on the host.
+FetchIt requires the podman socket to be running on the host.
 The socket can be enabled for a specific user or for root.

 To enable the socket for $USER: